telerik/blazor-docs/components/map/overview.md

 ## Layers

-Tha layers are responsible for organizing the Map information.
+The layers are responsible for organizing the Map information.
 [Read more about the supported Blazor Map layers...]({%slug components/map/layers%})

 ## Markers